 2. We sell plants throughout the year but at times, some plants may be dormant as rhizomes, tubers or bulbs.
 This means you may receive what appears to be a pot of compost.
 The plant will grow at the appropriate time providing it is given the correct care and attention.
 If you are unsure how to revive a dormant plant, please email us for advice.
 Remember too, if you order a deciduous plant in winter, you will get a pot with a stick in it.
 It is not dead, just leafless and resting.
 Again, email us if you have concerns when your plant arrives.

 3. We do our best to explain the size of plant that you will receive.
-Generally in a batch, we will describe and illustrate the smallest so that if there is a difference it will be that the one sent will be larger.
+Generally in a batch, we will describe the smallest so that if there is a difference it will be that the one sent will be larger.

 4. We sell a number of sundries for the protection of tender plants in winter.
 We make no guarantee that these will keep your plants alive, but they should increase their chances of survival.
 In most cases, our winter protection sundries will need to be used in conjunction with straw, horticultural fleece or other methods of insulation to achieve the best results.

 5. The seeds that we sell have not been tested for germination.
 We assume viability is good because they are freshly collected and we do not keep seed from one year to the next.
 If the correct germination procedure has been followed we expect a good germination rate and to assist with you getting a good number of seedlings, we always include plenty of seed.
 Despite this, it is still possible that seeds will occasionally fail to germinate and for this, we cannot take responsibility.
 If you need sowing advice, please ask with your order.

 If for any reason we are not able to supply your order in full, we will contact you to discuss the options available.